opentok/opentok-react-native/docs/OTPublisher.md

 * **otrnError** (Object) -- Sent if there is an error with the communication between the native publisher instance and the JS component.

 * **rtcStatsReport** (Object) -- Sent when RTC stats reports are available for the publisher, in response to calling the `OTPublisher.getRtcStatsReport()` method.
+A [PublisherRtcStatsReportEvent](./EventData.md#publisherRtcStatsReportEvent) object is passed into the event handler.
 This event has an array of objects.
 For a routed session (a seesion that uses the [OpenTok Media Router](https://tokbox.com/developer/guides/create-session/#media-mode)), this array includes one object, defining the statistics for the single video media stream that is sent